Here is what we know: The right tools can make all the difference.

 Confluence vs. SharePoint – Benefits, and Drawbacks

 The first thing to consider, when looking at these two software platforms, is not the technology itself.
 Instead, we want you to consider the business-related problem these applications may help you solve.
 What are the top needs of your company that this software should solve?
+In other words, in an ideal environment, what is Confluence used for within your organization, and what is SharePoint used for?

 - Should it help coordinate remote teams with Intranet sites or wikis where documents can be built and stored?